• Skip to primary navigation

 Roasted VegetablesBrings an extra layer of warmth and balance to the meal.

-These sides enhance the textures and flavors, making the chili even more enjoyable.
+These sides improve the textures and flavors, making the chili even more enjoyable, especially when you serve cornbread to contrast the smoky heat.

 Storage and Reheating Tips